mirkamalg/NotesApp/README.md

 # Features

-* Basic features: Creating and managing your notes.
+* Basic features: Creating and managing your notes. 📝
-* Notes are stored as SQLite database files, therefore it is easy to back up.
+* Notes are stored as SQLite database files, therefore it is easy to back up. 🗄️
-* Notes can be exported from the app as separate text files, or a single zip archive.
+* Notes can be exported from the app as separate text files, or a single zip archive. ↗️
-* Dark and light mode support
+* Dark and light mode support 🌙
+* Built-in cipher (Encrypt notes with AES) 🔐
-* **I'm planning on adding extra features and improving existing ones in the future (see Roadmap part).**
+* **I'm planning on adding extra features and improving existing ones in the future (see Roadmap).**

 # Screenshots
 ##### Screenshots may not represent up to date look of the app, I may forget to update them frequently